MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-known-issues.md

   **Recommendation**:
   - On your web sites, enable Negotiate authentication.
   - Update your web server apps to use Azure AD authentication.
-For more information, go to [Migrate application authentication to Azure Active Directory](/azure/active-directory/manage-apps/migrate-application-authentication-to-azure-active-directory).
+For more information, go to [Migrate application authentication to Azure AD](/azure/active-directory/manage-apps/migrate-application-authentication-to-azure-active-directory).

   More resources: